Linxyhaha/TransRec/README.md

-# Briding Items and Language: A Transition Paradigm for Large Language Model-Based Recommendation
+# Bridging Items and Language: A Transition Paradigm for Large Language Model-Based Recommendation

 :bulb: This is the implementation of our paper
-> Briding Items and Language: A Transition Paradigm for Large Language Model-Based Recommendation
+> Bridging Items and Language: A Transition Paradigm for Large Language Model-Based Recommendation

+> :small_orange_diamond: The baseline implementations can be found in "./baselines" folder, including the TIGER, and various indexing methods (SID, SemID+IID, and CID+IID).

 ## Install
 ```